Master's Programme in Visual Communication Design

 A significant amount of credits can be obtained through project studies with external collaborators.
 The study programme collaborates with stakeholders in diverse domains.
 We maintain relations with other universities, corporations, the public sector, as well as NGOs,seeking partnerships and projects which are open and experimental in nature.
 Naturally, the programme maintains close collaboration with the fields of graphic design and visual communication locally and beyond.Together, these partnerships and activities offer a multiplicity of opportunities for you to engage in challenging projects in different scale.

-We currently only accept digital work samples/portfolios.
-Your work samples/portfolio should be a single PDF of your best work.
+We only accept digital work samples/portfolios.
 A good collection of work might include, for example, some of these:

-- 20 images or less of visual work.
+- 5 projects/20 images or less of visual work.

-- Theoretical / research work with visualization outcomes.
+- Theoretical / research work preferably with visualization outcomes.

 - The preliminary assignment mentioned below.